ClubBoss/Poker_Analyzer/README.md

 - View training history and overall statistics
 - Share your results via exported files
-- Pending evaluations are stored in saved hand exports so queued action analysis persists when reloading a session
+- Pending evaluations are stored in saved hand exports so queued action analysis persists when reloading a session, ensuring consistent playback even after closing the app

 ![screenshot](flutter_01.png)